Меню:

 runWithTests

 enable (true) or disable (false) executions of tests if you run REPL or your code via Maven.
 You can also change this value by using Maven's command-line option.
-For example, with following command mvn clojure:repl
+For example, using following command mvn clojure:repl

 -Dclojure.runwith.test=false;